This page has been automatically translated. Please refer to the page in French if needed.

 The people targeted by the campaign, and who benefit from 100% of the vaccine and the injection, are as follows:

-Vaccination is also recommended for other populations, in order to ensure indirect protection: health professionals (especially those who have contact with people at risk), the entourage of infants under 6 months at risk of serious complications and immunocompromised people, home helpers of vulnerable people, professionals exposed to swine and avian influenza viruses.
+Vaccination is also recommended for other populations, in order to ensure indirect protection: health professionals (especially those who have contact with people at risk), the entourage of infants under 6 months at risk of serious complications and immunocompromised people, home help for vulnerable people, professionals exposed to swine and avian influenza viruses.

 You can find all the practical modalities of vaccination and coverage by the Health Insurance according to the profiles on the page ameli.

-The flu shot can be given by a doctor, nurse, midwife or pharmacist (in some cases only).
+The flu vaccine can be given by a doctor, midwife, nurse or pharmacist (in some cases only for these last 2 healthcare professionals).

 Please note